1. Instructor (Direct Support Professional)

 The Instructor is a staff member with responsibilities in providing both instruction and support services to adults with intellectual / developmental disabilities who are learning to live as independently as possible in the community.
 These direct services occur in the home and community of the participant who is accepted into the program.
-Direct supervision of the Instructor is provided by the Program Manager and/or Skills Trainer.
+Direct supervision of the Instructor is provided by the Program Manager.

 Requirements and Responsibilities: